Supporting young people with managing emotions (CPD33G)

 You will be sent the necessary login link about a week before the course start date.
 Should you have any concerns about the accessibility of remote delivery please contact us at CPDEvents@tavi-port.ac.uk to discuss how we can best help you.

-• about the ‘window of tolerance’ and why different young people respond differently to events
+- key concepts around the ‘window of tolerance’, and why children and young people respond differently to stress and challenging events.

 You may also be interested in…